×

 Why should aging be a “second-class” priority?

-Mentioning malaria and aging together is no accident; it’s been mentioned before that resources and effort would perhaps be better spent on malaria than rejuvenation biotechnologies.
-However, on what grounds this would be the case?
+My mentioning of malaria and aging together is no accident; it’s an example from a real-life conversation I had that stuck with me.
+During the conversation, it was suggested that resources and effort would perhaps be better spent on malaria than rejuvenation biotechnologies.
+To this day, I still can’t help wondering, on what grounds this would be the case?

-Unlike malaria, starvation, and many other global issues that are also extremely serious and deserving of attention, very few resources are dedicated to the problem of aging, and nearly none to rejuvenation biotechnologies.
-Without organizations such as SENS, Lifespan.io, etc, and the efforts of a few philanthropists, it’s likely that no rejuvenation research would take place at all, and the research itself is often even opposed by some.
+Unlike malaria, starvation, and many other global issues—all of which, make no mistake, are extremely serious and deserving of attention—very few resources are dedicated to the problem of aging, and nearly none to rejuvenation biotechnologies.
+Without initiatives such as SENS, Lifespan.io, etc, and the efforts of few philanthropists, it’s likely that no rejuvenation research would take place at all, and the research itself is often even opposed by some.

-On the other hand, efforts to solve more traditional problems, such as the aforementioned malaria and starvation, enjoy the endorsement of the world at large, the full attention of FAO, WHO, and various NGOs, and the financial support and personal commitment of personalities such as Bill Gates, who announced that he wants to tackle Alzheimer’s disease, which is extremely good news.
+On the other hand, efforts to solve more traditional problems, such as the aforementioned malaria and starvation, enjoy the endorsement of the world at large, the full attention of FAO, WHO, and various NGOs, and the financial support and personal commitment of personalities such as Bill Gates—who recently announced he now wants to tackle Alzheimer’s disease, which is extremely good news.

 ADVERTISEMENT